Classified Staff Salary & Benefit Information

 Personal Leave:

 Employees who work less than twelve months per year do not qualify for vacation.
 The table below illustrates the number of days an employee will receive as well as the maximum accumulation allowed.
 Unused personal leave not eligible for carryover to the next school year shall be payable at a rate equal to the employee’s regular hourly rate, except that no payment shall be made for unused personal leave that is less than (1) hour in duration.
-Per District Policy, One full day of unpaid personal leave may be approved by the principal and the HR Director.
-On occasion, under specific circumstances, additional days at a full deduction of pay may be granted at the discretion of the superintendent or assigned designee.
-This request should be made after all paid personal days have been used.

-Year of service | Number of days per year | Maximum Accumulation |
+| Year of service | Number of days per year | Maximum Accumulation |

-Employees with less than 15 years of service | 2 | 6 |
+| Employees with less than 25 years of service | 3 | 6 |

-Employees who have completed 25 years of service | 4 | 6 |
+| Employees who have completed 25 years of service | 4 | 6 |